 InFaith assesses an annual administrative fee of 1% of the endowment fund assets; endowment fund assets in excess of $1,000,000 are assessed a reduced fee.
 All investment fees and other direct costs attributable to the endowment fund, such as brokerage costs, are passed directly to the endowment fund.
 There are no fees or costs billed to the organization.

 In addition, your endowment fund's assets are invested in a large, fully-diversified pool of low-cost institutional investments, with advisement by one of the nation's leading investment advisors.

-InFaith offers three investment options; the mix of equities (stocks) and fixed income (bonds) varies within each portfolio (link to investment webpage).
+InFaith offers four investment portfolio options; the mix of equities (stocks) and fixed income (bonds) varies within each portfolio (link to investment webpage).
 You may customize the allocation of your endowment fund’s investments or choose a specific portfolio.
 When choosing a portfolio for your endowment fund, consider these factors:

 - Short-term vs. long-term grantmaking plans;

 - Ability to tolerate short-term fluctuations in investment values for potentially greater growth over the long-term; and

 Organizations typically request a percentage of the endowment fund value as a grant distribution once a year.
 A 5% rate is recommended for endowment funds invested in the Core Growth Portfolio.
 Grants of $200 or more can be requested at any time, providing a minimum balance of $25,000 is maintained.

 The endowment fund continues to offer support to the organization on a permanent basis.